q-rz/ICML24-GraCe/README.md

 ## Dependencies

-The code was tested under the following dependencies:
+Our code was tested under the following dependencies:

 - Python 3.10.12
 - Tqdm 4.66.1